diandiancha/ImageRepair-AI/README.md

         ```

     -   **For GPU-acceleration (NVIDIA CUDA required):**
-        [cite_start]This command is based on the instructions in the original `Readme.txt`. [cite: 6]
+        This command is based on the instructions in the original `Readme.txt`.
         ```bash
         pip install torch==2.1.2+cu121 torchvision==0.16.2+cu121 torchaudio==2.1.2 --extra-index-url [https://download.pytorch.org/whl/cu121](https://download.pytorch.org/whl/cu121)
         pip install -r backend/requirements.txt
         ```

 3.  **Download AI Models**
-    The Docker build process does this automatically, but for a manual setup, you must download the models yourself. [cite_start]The required models are specified in the Dockerfiles. [cite: 8, 3]
+    The Docker build process does this automatically, but for a manual setup, you must download the models yourself.The required models are specified in the Dockerfiles.
     ```bash
     # Create the directory
     mkdir backend/models